shane-tomlinson/node-font-face-generator/README.md

 * finally, fall back to default.

 `DefaultUrlKeys` are a base set of localeToUrlKeys that are compatible with Google Font Directory's `subset.pl` utility.
 The list is found in `lib/locale_to_url_keys.js`

+`urlModifier` is an optional function that is called to modify each URL.
+This is useful for caching/cache busting.
+Function must return a string.

+`host` is an optional string used to specify a host where fonts are located.
+Useful if fonts are located on a CDN.

 3. Call the `setup` function with the configuration objects.
 ```